 4. Install Necessary Hardware and Software Drivers

 Reinstalling Windows may make previous hardware and software drivers missing.
 If you want to make the computer run normally, please install necessary drivers one by one, which can be got from your manufacturer’s website or third-party websites.

 5. Do Other Necessary Operations

 Then, check whether the restored data can be used as usual.
-If not, redownload or reinstall.
 Next, download and install other necessary apps.
 Furthermore, if you fear of system crash, please create restore point or make a backup for your system.
-At finally, set power-on password.